 WAC 480-107-145 Filings—Investigations.

-(1) The commission retains the right to examine project proposals as originally submitted by potential developers.
-The utility must keep all documents supplied by project bidders or on their behalf, and all documents created by the utility relating to each bid, for at least seven years from the close of the bidding process, or the conclusion of the utility's next general rate case, whichever is later.
+(1) The commission retains the right to examine project proposals as originally submitted to the RFP by potential developers.
+The utility must keep all documents supplied by project bidders or on their behalf, and all documents created by the utility relating to each bid, for at least seven years from the close of the bidding process, or the conclusion of the utility's next general rate case in which the fully-developed project was reviewed for prudence, including any time period allowed for reconsideration or appeal, whichever is later.

-(2) The utility must file with the commission and maintain on file for inspection at its place of business, the current rates, prices and charges established in accordance with this chapter, .
+(2) The utility must file with the commission and maintain on file for inspection at its place of business, the current rates, prices and charges established in accordance with this chapter, within 90 days of the conclusion of any RFP process, a summary report of responses including, at a minimum:

+(a) Specific reasons for any project rejected under WAC 480-107-035(6);

+(b) Number of bids received, categorized by technology type;

+(c) Size of bids received, categorized by technology type;

+(d) Number of projects received, categorized by technology type;

+(e) Size of projects received, categorized by technology type;

+(f) Median and average bid price, categorized by technology type.
+Categorization should be broad enough to limit the need for confidential designation whenever possible;

+(g) Number of bids received by location, including locations designated as highly impacted communities;

+(h) Number of bids received and accepted by bidder type, including women-, minority-, disabled-, or veteran-owned businesses;

+(i) Number of projects received, categorized by ownership structures; and

+(j) Number of projects using labor standards identified in RCW 82.08.962 and RCW 82.12.962.